kfahn22/Treemap-of-Coding-Train-Challenges/README.md

     .tile(d3.treemapSquarify);
 ```

 We are specifying the `treemapSquarify` option for the tile because this give a nicer aspect ratio for the rectangles - the default is to use the golden ratio although it is possible to choose others.
-(Note that the documentation notes that this is the goal, and does not guarantee nice rectangles with nice aspect ratios.)
-You can learn more about treemaps by reading the paper "Squarified Treemaps" by Bruls, et. al. For the first version, we retrieve the leaf nodes:
+(Note that while the documentation states that this is the goal, it is not guaranteed.)
+You can learn more about treemaps by reading "Squarified Treemaps" by Bruls, et. al.

+For the first treemap version, we retrieve the leaf nodes:

 ```JavaScript
 treemapData = root.leaves();